Chrysler New Yorker: 1955–1956

 For the 1955 model year, Chrysler introduced new designs that borrowed styling cues from Virgil Exner's custom 1952 Imperial Parade Phaeton.
 These replaced the out-of-fashion high roofline designs of K.T.
 Keller.
 Additionally, the Imperial luxury brand was reintroduced.
 A new four-door hardtop body style became available.
-The tradition of adding the Newport as a suffix to the model name continued, while the "St. Regis" nameplate was used for hardtops with exclusive two-tone paint.
+The tradition of adding Newport as a suffix to the model name continued, while the "St. Regis" nameplate was used for hardtops with exclusive two-tone paint.
 The Hemi V8's output was up to 250 hp, another step forward in Detroit's ongoing horsepower war, while the Chrysler 300 offered higher amounts of horsepower from the same displacement engine.
 The PowerFlite transmission added a control lever on the instrument panel for 1955.

 All New Yorkers for 1955 were now given the "DeLuxe" suffix, and the Imperial Newport two-door hardtop replaced the Club Coupe.
 The new, higher-priced St. Regis two-door hardtop filled the position of the former Chrysler Windsor.
 The sedan, convertible, and Town & Country wagon were offered.

-Chrysler described the 1956 model year's design "PowerStyle," a product of Chrysler designer Virgil Exner.
+Chrysler desigmated the 1956 model's design "PowerStyle", a product of Chrysler designer Virgil Exner.
 The New Yorker gained a new mesh grille, leather seats, pushbutton TorqueFlite selector, and a 354 cubic inch Hemi V8 with 280 hp.
 A four-door pillarless hardtop made its debut, and the "DeLuxe" nameplate was dropped from the New Yorker for 1956.

 Chrysler introduced an under-dash mounted 16 2/3 rpm record player, dubbed the "Highway Hi-Fi", that was manufactured by CBS Electronics.
 A two-way switch in the dash changed the input for the speaker from the all-transistor radio to the 7-inch record player.
-The St. Regis two-door hardtop was available with a choice of nine optional three-tone paint schemes, and the Town and Country Wagon model was Chrysler's most expensive vehicle labeled as a Chrysler for 1956, listed at $4,523.
+The St. Regis two-door hardtop was available with a choice of nine optional three-tone paint schemes, and the Town & Country Wagon model was Chrysler's most expensive vehicle labeled as a Chrysler for 1956, listed at $4,523.
 Only 921 convertibles were made.